qunitjs/qunit/docs/assert/rejects.md

   value = 8;
   await assert.rejects( asyncChecker(), /bad value: 8/ );

-  // if the above was not awaited, this next line will change the value
+  // if the above was not awaited, then the next line would change the value
-  // before the validation could occur, and would cause a failure value = Infinity;
+  // before the previous assertion could occur, and would cause a test failure value = Infinity;
   await assert.rejects( asyncChecker(), /bad value: Infinity/ );
 });